Ronald Acuña Jr.: Baserunning

 On the basepaths, Acuña starts like an infielder with a more upright stance, or a running back standing with a slight bend of the knees and hands on the knees to generate greater acceleration.
 According to Harold Reynolds, who adopted the Rickey Henderson technique for both baserunning and fielding, the stance also stops him from leaning or tipping-off fielders for base stealing.

 Personal life

 Acuña's grandfather, Romualdo Blanco, and father, Ronald Acuña Sr., played minor league baseball.
 Acuña Sr. represented Venezuela at the 2011 Pan American Games.
 Acuña Jr. is the eldest of four sons.
 His mother is Leonelis Blanco.
-A younger brother, Luisangel, is a professional baseball second basemen for the New York Mets.
-An uncle, José Escobar, played for the Cleveland Indians in 1991, and several cousins have also played in Major League Baseball, namely Vicente Campos, Alcides Escobar, Edwin Escobar, and Kelvim Escobar.
+Two of his brothers currently play baseball professionally: Luisangel, who plays for the Chicago White Sox, and Bryan, who plays in the Minnesota Twins organization.
+An uncle, José Escobar, played for the Cleveland Indians in 1991, and several cousins have also played in Major League Baseball, namely Vicente Campos, Alcides Escobar, Edwin Escobar, Kelvim Escobar, and Maikel García.

 Acuña married Maria Laborde on August 31, 2023.
 They had known each other for four years and announced their engagement in January 2023.
-The couple has two sons.
+The couple have two sons.